marcoconstancio/cloudpt_filemanagers_submenu/README.md

 	* on 64bits: /usr/lib/x86\_64-linux-gnu/thunarx-1/python or /usr/lib/x86\_64-linux-gnu/thunarx-2/python
 * Copy *cloudpt_thunar_submenu.py* and *cloudpt.png* to extension directory
 * Restart thunar
-* Right-click while inside you home folder a select *CloudPT->Config CloudPT*
+* Right-click while inside your home folder a select *CloudPT->Config CloudPT*
 * Insert the **Consumer key** and **Consumer secret** obtained earlier and press the *Link account button*
 * Click the **HERE** link, authorize the application a copy the pin from the browser to the dialog box and press the ok button.
 * Select the cloutpt dir and press ok.